Provision and deploy a DSE cluster using Mission Control

 test-dc1-default-sts-2 2/2 Running 0 9m6s

-Your DSE cluster is operational when all of its DSE nodes indicate 2/2 under READY and Running under STATUS.
+The cluster is operational when all of the nodes indicate 2/2 under READY and Running under STATUS.

-1. Discover the username of this generated superuser by accessing the <cluster-name>-superuser secret in your Kubernetes cluster in the mission-control namespace:
+6. Discover the username of this generated superuser by accessing the <CLUSTER_NAME-superuser secret in the Kubernetes cluster in the mission-control namespace.
+Run the following command:

 test-superuser